mwang2431/TI-AM335x/README.md

 TI3352 connects to Marvell switch controller 88E6097F via MII.
 Switch controller port 9 acts as a PHY and connects to TI3352 MAC 0.
 Linux kernel is 4.19.

-Attached is the figure from the 88E6097F data sheet.

 Hardware:

 Pins to configure with resistors: